JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

       ii. one k8s master node
       iii.
 Two k8s worker nodes (more can be added afterwards)

       We choose to install K8s cluster step by step so that it can give you deeper understanding about the moving parts and we can benefit more in the long run.

     Section C. Set up the k8s example of guestbook on the newly created k8s cluster.

 ## Section A. SET UP 4 COREOS VMs WITH VAGRANT ON Mac

 The steps in this section are mainly sourced from  https://coreos.com/os/docs/latest/booting-on-vagrant.html.
-However some steps in this article are not consistent with the correpsonding artifects.
+However some steps in that article are not consistent with the correpsonding artifects.
 As a consequence, we have corrected some steps according to the README.mod file clones from the corresponding GitHub repository and CoreOS common practice.

 Vagrant is a simple-to-use command line virtual machine manager.
 By working with VirtualBox (or VMWare which requires to purchase plug-in), it virtually turns your MacPro laptop into a datacentre.